IBM/bee-travels-istio/README.md

    $ artillery run artillery_load/artillery.yaml
    ```

 7. Navigate to the Kiali dashboard.
-Note how traffic is split approximately evenly between `v1` and `v3` services.
+Notice how traffic is split approximately 50-50 between `v1` and `v3` services.
 ![kiali-50](readme_images/kiali-50.gif)

 8. We will now shift traffic to the `v1`, `v2`, and `v3` services at 10%, 30%, and 60%, respectively.